For the parent who's already in it

 BUILT OVER YEARS.

-A glance at six months of one parent's thread — the way we remember it.
+Six months of one parent's thread — the way we remember it.
 Not a feed.
-A picture of a kid that keeps getting sharper.
+A picture of a kid that keeps getting sharper, until we know him as an athlete better than anyone except you.

 NOV